-THRIVE Tutor Handbook
+Tutor Handbook

-The aim of this short handbook is to support you, an educator, trainer, or mediator to use the THRIVE Interactive Infographics with female migrants or third country nations.
+The aim of this short handbook is to support you, an educator, trainer or mediator to use the THRIVE Interactive Infographics with female migrants or third country nationals.
+If you are currently working as a Learning and Development professional within a larger organisation or company, this handbook will help you to introduce the THRIVE Interactive Infographics in your workplace.
 When developing these Interactive Infographics, the focus has been to support female migrants or third country nationals in their Civic, Social and Economic Integration into their host country.